mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 #### IJulia kernel

-Firs grab __Julia__ and install it on your machine.
-Run Julia app  (you will see nice prompt `julia>`), then type:
+Once you have __Julia__ installed on your machine, run Julia app  (you will see fancy prompt by `julia>`), then type:

 ```
 Pkg.add("IJulia")
 ```

-It will download and install basic python environment based on [Miniconda][miniconda], which is local for Julia.
+Julia package manager will take care of dependencies and download requested software.
+Specifically it will download and install basic python environment based on [Miniconda][miniconda], which will be local for Julia, and accessible only by Julia.
 Thanks to that you don't really need any python installed in your system to run Julia Notebook.
+In that case only one kernel will be available.
 Julia will use its private python interpreter and minimal Jupyter installation to run notebook with it's kernel.
 You can run it at any time typing in Julia REPL:

 {% highlight julia %}
     julia> using IJulia
     julia> notebook()
 {% endhighlight %}

+Since I already had two additional kernels installed (python 2,  and R), IJulia will be added to the collection. :)

-If you use `notebook(detached=true)`, Julia will run notebook server in the background and you will be able to use or exit REPL without closing the notebook.
+In Julia language `using <package Name>` is an __import statement__, which pre-compiles and gets ready to work module/program denoted in the statement.
+Next line calls this programs subroutine called `notebook`.
+If you use some arguments, you can modify notebooks behavior.
+For example `notebook(detached=true)`, Julia will run notebook server in the background and you will be able to use or exit REPL without closing the notebook.

 By default, the notebook "dashboard" opens in your home directory, but you can open the dashboard in a different directory with `notebook(dir="/some/path")`.